joergschultzelutter/pypi-publish-workflow/README.md

 This repo contains three files:

-- ``MANIFEST.in``: Copy this file 'as is' to your repo's root folder
+- ``MANIFEST.in``: Copy this file 'as is' to your repo's root folder.
+It contains a reference to the future VERSION file.
 - ``setup.py``: regular Python setup.py file; amend the file content and then save the file in your repo's root directory
 - ``publish-to-pypi.yml``: Edit this file, amend the configuration settings and then save the file in your repo's Github Actions directory (``.github/workflows``)